Iranian National Ballet Company: Disbanding of the company

-The civil unrest and political upheavals that caused the collapse of the Monarchy and establishment of a theocracy in Iran started in 1978 and was escalating rapidly.
+The civil unrest and political upheavals that caused the collapse of the monarchy and establishment of a theocracy in Iran started in 1978 and was escalating rapidly.
 The last ballet production that was staged at the Roudaki Hall Opera was Sleeping Beauty during the fall season of 1978.
-By December 1978 and January 1979 the political situation of the country became more and more unstable.
+By December 1978 and January 1979, the political situation of the country became increasingly unstable.
 Almost all foreign members of the company left Iran during this period as soon as there was a flight available, before the complete collapse of the regime in February 1979.
 Employed dancers were informed that there were dismissed till the new government's further notice.
 Eventually, a meeting was arranged in Bāgh-e Manzariyeh in northern Tehran soon after the victorious revolution in the presence of Roudaki Hall's workforce and Ayatollah Mohammad Mofatteh.
 When he was asked about the fate of ballet in Iran, he replied irately and in no uncertain terms that Islamic Republic and ballet is paradoxical and self-contradictory.
 The Iranian National Ballet Company was thereafter formally declared as dissolved in 1979.

 Revival of the Iranian National Ballet Company in Les Ballets Persans

-Twenty-three years after disbanding of the Iranian National Ballet, the Swedish-Iranian dancer, and choreographer Nima Kiann created a new company in Stockholm, Sweden with the support of the Swedish authorities.
+Twenty-three years after disbanding of the Iranian National Ballet, the Swedish-Iranian dancer and choreographer Nima Kiann created a new company in Stockholm, Sweden, with the support of the Swedish authorities.
 Inspired by Les Ballets Russes and Ballets suédois as exiled dance companies representing vastly the culture of their countries, he named the company Les Ballets Persans (سازمان باله ایران).
 The company repertory is entirely based on the Persian culture and heritage and does not include any works of the Western repertoire unless they are created based on Persian heritage.
 The project of revival of the Iranian National Ballet Company made an international impact and was regarded as the most extensive individual artistic project ever realized outside of Iran.